gusnips/node-orientdb-rest-api/README.md

 }).catch((err)=>console.error(err))
 ```

-Response will be something like:
+Response will be something like
 ```json
 {
   "result": [